jacobdensford/jacobdensford.com/generic-fantasy/index.md

 - **Berserk:** When you hit and deal harm, you may make additional tests to deal harm until you fail
 - **Precise Strike** When you hit and deal harm, you may turn strong hits into double harm
-- **Protect:** Take the BOD harm that someone nearby would have taken instead of them
+- **Protect:** You may take the BOD harm that someone nearby would have taken instead of them

 #### Thief